 - Like all the Thai-made gloves, Sandee gloves are made from genuine cow leather and the construction of the gloves is pretty good.
 The stitching is strong, the leather feels nice and stiff, and the padding is strong.
 Overall, Sandee’s feel pretty solid when you put your hands on them and in them.
-If you like the feeling of Twins Special gloves on your hands, Sandee are a good alternative.
+If you like the feeling of Twins Special gloves on your hands, Sandee is a good alternative.

 - They are also a pretty good value if you buy them INSIDE Thailand — they are priced cheaper than TWINS and TOP KING.
-However, outside of Thailand, it’s hard to find them and if you do, they are MORE expensive than the more popular brands.
+However, outside of Thailand, it’s hard to find them, and if you do, they are MORE expensive than the more popular brands.

 - The cuff area tends to have limited padding which means wrist support is mediocre at best.
-The Velcro area under the strap is strong and the gloves lock on tight (something that not all gloves do well).
-Thai gloves is that although the cuff is stiff, there’s actually very little or no padding there, which is the case with Sandee gloves, and that this makes the wrist support quite poor.
+The Velcro area under the strap is strong, and the gloves lock on tight (something that not all gloves do well).
+Thai gloves are that although the cuff is stiff, there’s actually very little or no padding there, which is the case with Sandee gloves, and that this makes the wrist support quite poor.

 - Sandee gloves can get kind of hot — there are no vent holes which means if you are training somewhere like Thailand, you can feel the heat trapped inside.